-- Did you ever experience a change in yourself more because of the consistent effort of a key friend? - Do you have a friend who credits you with a major shift or change in his life?
+- To what degree are you aware of changes in your life, where your friends had a substantial impact just by being there with the right comment at the right time? - Did you ever experience a change in yourself more because of the consistent effort of a key friend? - Do you have a friend who credits you with a major shift or change in his life?
 How does that make you feel?

-For statistics in sociological studies, question suggestions and weights in counting see F.
+For statistics in sociological studies, question suggestions and weights in counting see H.